openebs/community/README.md

 > [!NOTE]
 > CNCF Project status: ARCHIVE <BR>
 > In Jan 2024, under the guidance of CNCF TOC, our project moved from Sandbox level to Archive level, enabling us to implement an extensive restructuring initiative.
-We are actively working to archive old projects, repos and dependencies to a CNCF owned repo called: [OpenEBS-Archive](https://github.com/openebs-archive), plus updating our governance and operating procedures.<BR>
+We are actively working to archive legacy sub projects, repositories and dependencies to a CNCF owned GitHub organization called: [OpenEBS-Archive](https://github.com/openebs-archive), plus updating our governance and operating procedures.<BR>
 > What's changing in the technology stack?
-The product team is unifying 4 main repos (Mayastor, LocalPV-LVM, LocalPV-ZFS, LocalPV-Hostpath) and their technology stack repos into one core OpenEBS code-base.
+The product team is unifying FOUR major sub projects (Mayastor, LocalPV-LVM, LocalPV-ZFS, LocalPV-Hostpath) and their technology stack repos into one core OpenEBS code-base.
 > For more information, see [the parent issue]( https://github.com/openebs/openebs/issues/3701) in our main repo for more detail.
 >
 <BR>